Affiliate links on Android Authority may earn us a commission. Learn more.

 How to change the Live Caption text and background color

 If you go back to the Appearance sub-menu, you can also change the color of the text and the background.

 Tapping on each one will provide you with a color palette where you can choose your desired colors.
 It’s as easy as that.

 First, your phone must be at least iPhone 11.
-Older models are not supported.
+Newer models are not supported.
 Secondly, Live Captions is only supported if your phone’s primary language is US English.